zng-ui/zng/TODO/Themes.md

 ## Other

 * Make more widgets themable.
-* Rename all "theme" sub-modules of widgets to `vis`.
 * Create a `ColorVars` in `window!` and derive all widget colors from it.